talosdigital/TaskFlex/README.md

 > *Default production values are loaded from environment configuration*

-##### Configure TDUsers
+##### Configure TDUser
-> Assuming that you already followed the given steps in [TDUsers] README and have a running instance of it, now it is time to configure our TaskFlex back end to consume that running service.
+> Assuming that you already followed the given steps in [TDUser] README and have a running instance of it, now it is time to configure our TaskFlex back end to consume that running service.

 With your favourite editor, open the `td_users_config.rb` file which is located in `app/config/initializers/` directory.
-There you will find the following configurations, which you should setup accordingly to your running TDUsers
+There you will find the following configurations, which you should setup accordingly to your running TDUser
 intance:

-* `application_secret` is defined by TDUsers configuration, every request made by TaskFlex will contain a header with this secret, telling that it is an authorized application.
+* `application_secret` is defined by TDUser configuration, every request made by TaskFlex will contain a header with this secret, telling that it is an authorized application.
-* `base_url` is the URL and port where your TDUsers is running, an example value for this variable is: `http://localhost:9001`.
+* `base_url` is the URL and port where your TDUser is running, an example value for this variable is: `http://localhost:9001`.
-* `user_url` is the base path where the *user* module defined by TDUsers is located.
+* `user_url` is the base path where the *user* module defined by TDUser is located.
 This variable is `/api/v1/user/` by default.
-* `auth_url` is the base path where the *auth* module defined by TDUsers is located.
+* `auth_url` is the base path where the *auth* module defined by TDUser is located.
 This variable is `/api/v1/auth/` by default.

 > *Default production values are loaded from environment configuration*